 Following the success of the use of CBD oil for medicinal purposes, it’s only natural that more research should be put into other aspects of the plant in order to see what else it can do!

 There are a lot of compounds that make up the marijuana plant, from terpenes that create the distinctive aroma that people are so familiar with, to chlorophyll, which gives the plant it’s vibrant shades of green.

 However, most scientists would agree (from a health perspective at least) that the most important part of the plant is, without question, the cannabinoids.
 As of now, the majority of all of research done on the marijuana plant has pointed to cannabinoids as being the “root” (no pun intended) of the plant’s vast assortment of health benefits.

 Most people are aware that THC gets you high, and they know that CBD can provide a long list of medicinal benefits, but aside from that, very few know anything more about the benefits of the plant’s other cannabinoids — or even how many more there actually are!

-To really appreciate the cannabis plant, it’s important to understand the other elements that make up it’s functional biochemistry.
-So without further ado, here are the top 10 cannabinoids, from the most famous to the lesser-known compounds, what they do and how they could benefit our health.
+To really appreciate the cannabis plant, it’s important to understand the other elements that make up its functional biochemistry.
+So without further ado, here are the top 10 cannabinoids, from the most famous to the lesser-known compounds, what they do, and how they might benefit our health.

 1. THC – Tetrahydrocannabinol

-Starting with arguably the most well-known and researched cannabinoid of the lot, THC is the psychoactive compound that delivers the sought after “high” that’s so commonly associated with cannabis.
+Starting with arguably the most well-known and well-researched cannabinoid of the lot, THC is the psychoactive compound that delivers the “high” that’s so commonly associated with cannabis.

-- Relieves chronic pain and inflammation (THC actually has twenty times the anti-inflammatory strength of aspirin!)
+- Has been shown to relieve chronic pain and inflammation (THC actually has twenty times the anti-inflammatory strength of aspirin!)